eazow/hexo/source/_posts/The-Pragmatic-Programmer.md

 ---
-title: The Pragmatic Programer
+title: The Pragmatic Programmer
 date: 2020-01-20 23:25:22
 tags: Coding
 categories: Coding
 ---

-#### 注重实效的程序员快速参考指南
-The Pragmatic Programmer Quick Reference Guide
+#### The Pragmatic Programmer Quick Reference Guide

 1. 关心你的技艺
 Care About Your Craft